-Students in the Legal Administration program must meet the University's academic standards for graduate students and achieve a minimum grade of B- in all Legal Administration (LA) courses.
-No course may be repeated more than once.
-See GPA requirements on page 47.
+Minimum Grade Requirements: Students in the Legal Administration program must meet the University's academic standards for graduate students and achieve a minimum grade of B- in all Legal Administration (LA) courses.
+See GPA requirements on page 46.

-Sequence of classes: Students are encouraged to take LA 590 and LA 591 early in the course sequence and LA 550 toward the end of their program.
-Students should also make note of course prerequisites in schedule planning.
+Sequence of classes: Students are encouraged to take LA 590 and LA 591 early in the course sequence in Track I and II, and LA 550 toward the end of the Track I program.
+Students should also make note of course prerequisites and when courses are offered while planning their schedules.
 Prerequisite course information can be found in the Course Description section of this catalog and online.